filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Response: `"Bw=="`

 ### StateGetRandomnessDigestFromTickets
-StateGetRandomnessDigestFromTickets. is used to sample the chain for randomness.
+StateGetRandomnessDigestFromTickets is used to sample the chain for randomness.

 Perms: read